 - 1/2 Tablespoon Vinegar Or Lemon Juice

-Preheat pressure cooker.
+- Preheat pressure cooker.
 For this, remove the gasket (rubber ring from the cooker lid.
-Lay sand/salt in the pressure cooker and keep a stand on it.
+Lay salt in the pressure cooker and keep a stand on it.
 Close the lid and preheat it for 10 to 15 minutes on medium flame.
 (See Note 10)

 - Use standard measuring cups and spoons only.
 Never ever use cups lying in your kitchen for tea/ coffee, as they are of varied sizes.

-- You may use cake pan of your liking like a square, heart/flower shaped or any other.
-But please ensure that it is only half filled once the batter is poured into it and also that it fits into your pressure cooker.
+- You may use a cake pan of your likings like a square, heart/flower-shaped, or any other.
+But please ensure that it is only half-filled once the batter is poured into it and also that it fits into your pressure cooker.

 - Corn flour is added for an extra sponge and feathery light.
 In case you don't have it then you can skip this.
 In that case, take flour full 1 cup only.

-- Salt is added to enhance the flavour of the sugar, so go ahead.
+- Salt is added to enhance the flavor of the sugar, so go ahead.